-Basset Hound Dogs for Sale
+Basset Hound Puppies for Sale

 If you’re seeking a laid-back, affectionate dog with simple care requirements, a basset hound may prove just the pooch for you.
 These low-profile pups boast characteristic black-and-tan markings on their coats with liberal amounts of white and cream, and their long ears, droopy eyes and sad-looking face imbue basset hounds with an instantly recognizable look.

 Never in a hurry to get anywhere due to their short legs and slow gait, basset hounds make excellent dogs for those with more sedentary lifestyles.
 Without attention, however, they may get very vocal or dig where they shouldn’t, so they do need owners willing to spend time with them daily.

 Whether you’re looking for basset hound puppies for sale or just want to learn more about this breed, read on to discover more.

 Originally bred in the 1500s in pre-revolutionary France, basset hounds were used for hunting rabbits due to their low-slung yet heavy-bodied frames.
 The 1800s saw the British fine-tuning this breed with a focus on their excellent sense of smell and a slow enough gait that hunters could keep up with them on the chase.

 In 20th-century America, however, the basset hound won over family hearts due to its endearing look, making it a popular pet breed.
 Their laid-back nature consolidated their place indoors, as they prove an excellent companion to both people and other pets.

 Part of the hound group of dog breeds, basset hounds stand up 15 inches tall and weigh between 40 and 65 pounds.
 Females are typically smaller than male dogs, but usually, the difference is nominal.
 Lifespans for basset hounds range between 12 and 13 years.